 Also of interest is that Alpine has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Alpine home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Alpine residents report their race to be White, followed by Asian.
-Important ancestries of people in Alpine include German, Danish, Irish, and Scottish.
+Important ancestries of people in Alpine include German, Scottish, Danish, and Swedish.

 The most common language spoken in Alpine is English.
 Other important languages spoken here include Spanish and Portuguese.